emilperdue/emilperdue.github.io/_pages/about.md

 # About Me

 Hi!
-I'm currently a fourth-year at UChicago majoring in Computational and Applied Mathematics (Machine Learning Specialization) and Statistics, and am pursuing a Joint Master's (BS/MS) in Computer Science.
-I'm also an incoming Quantitative Trader at SIG starting August 2024 on their US Equity Options Desk in Chicago.

-This past school year, I completed my Honors Thesis titled "Mathematics of Leveraged ETFs, Beta Decay, and Long-Term Investment Viability" advised by Professor Dylan Hall.
-I’m also involved with various quant finance and data science groups on campus.
+I'm currently a Quantitative Trader at SIG on their US Equity Options Desk in Chicago.
+I recently graduated from UChicago where I majored in Computational and Applied Mathematics (Machine Learning Specialization) and Statistics, and pursued a Joint Master's (BS/MS) in Computer Science.
+I also completed my Honors Thesis titled "Mathematics of Leveraged ETFs, Beta Decay, and Long-Term Investment Viability" advised by Professor Dylan Hall.
 My interests include effective altruism, film, meditation, personal fitness, political advocacy, and reading non-fiction.

 Feel free to reach out!